sqlitecloud/docs/src/pages/docs/commands/list-backups.md

 ## Return

-A rowset with a single `name` column.
+A [Rowset](https://github.com/sqlitecloud/sdk/blob/master/PROTOCOL.md) with a single **name** column that returns all the databases with backup enabled.

 ## Example